-Interest on the Bonds is generally subject to inclusion in federal gross income.
-In the opinion of McCarter & English, LLP, Bond Counsel, under existing law, interest on the Bonds and any profit on the sale of the Bonds are exempt from Massachusetts personal income taxes and the Bonds are exempt from Massachusetts personal property taxes.
+In the opinion of McCarter & English, LLP, Bond Counsel, based upon an analysis of existing law, assuming, among other matters, compliance with certain covenants, (i) interest on the Series 2021-1 Bonds is excluded from gross income for federal income tax purposes under the Internal Revenue Code of 1986, as amended, and (ii) interest on the Series 2021-1 Bonds is not a preference item for purposes of the federal individual alternative minimum tax.
+Interest on the Series 2021-2 Bonds is generally subject to inclusion in federal gross income.
+Under existing law, interest on the Bonds and any profit on the sale of the Bonds are exempt from Massachusetts personal income taxes and the Bonds are exempt from Massachusetts personal property taxes.
 Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Bonds.
 See "TAX MATTERS" herein.

-\$329,930,000 Refunding Revenue Bonds Senior Series 2020-4 (Federally Taxable)
+\$312,330,000 Refunding Revenue Bonds Senior Series 2021-1 \$46,585,000 Refunding Revenue Bonds Senior Series 2021-2 (Federally Taxable)